potix/belog/README.md

 ## create custom formatter

-- Your formatter struct have to method of formatter interface
+- Your formatter struct have to method of formatter interface.

 ```
 type Formatter interface {